Parrotiopsis

-Parrotiopsis jacquemontiana is a species of deciduous shrub or small tree in the witch hazel family, native to the western Himalayas, particularly Kashmir, Murree, Hazara, the Swat District, and Kurram, at altitudes from 1200 to 2800 meters.
+Parrotiopsis is a genus flowering plants in the witch hazel family.
+It includes a single species, Parrotiopsis jacquemontiana, a deciduous shrub or small tree in the witch hazel family, native to the western Himalayas, particularly Kashmir, Murree, Hazara, the Swat District, and Kurram, from 1200 to 2800 meters elevation.
 It grows to 6 m in height by 4 m wide, with hermaphrodite flowers borne in dense tufts of stamens from April to June.
 Its wood is strong and often used for handles, walking sticks, etc. Twigs are used for baskets and rope.